Last Updated on 01/06/2025 by Armands Sprogis

-Tips on how to do maternity photos at home
+Tips on how to do DIY maternity photos at home

-Not sure about heading to a professional studio and getting a set of maternity portraits done?
+Not sure about heading to a professional maternity photography studio and getting a set of portraits done?

-Today we will talk about how to take maternity photos at home.
+Today we will talk about how to DIY maternity photos at home.
 A little DIY project for you.
-Possibly discuss maternity photoshoot ideas with husband.
-Get him involved.
+Possibly discuss maternity photoshoot ideas with husband and get him involved as well.

 The idea of sharing tips for creating simple DIY maternity portraits has been lingering on my mind for the past year or so.
 Finally, along with undertaking another big maternity project, I decided that it’s the perfect time to release this material.

-You will find some finished images with set-up diagrams to help you to replicate them.
-These should give you a good sense of where the photographer (your partner) should be and the setting we used
+You will find some finished images with set-up diagrams to help you replicate them.
+These should give you a good sense of where the photographer (your partner) should be and the setting we used.

 You can also check these guides.

-I want these ideas sheet to be very simple and basic.
+I want these ideas to be very simple and basic.
 Nothing too fancy, no fancy lights, no fancy cameras, just a simple understanding of light and some basic camera settings.
-Everything its features will be something you can do at home.
+Everything we talk about will be something you can do at home.

 We will need a cameradaylight and (ideally) a tripod with a remote control to trigger the camera.
 If you have a simple “point and shoot” camera, then a self-timer will do.